flipacholas/Architecture-of-consoles/articles/xbox.md

   </div>
 {{< /side_by_side >}}

-At closer inspection, both controllers did include something special: Two **Memory Unit** slots to plug in a proprietary memory card, enabling to share saves between consoles.
+On closer inspection, both controllers did include something special: Two **Memory Unit** slots to plug in a proprietary memory card, enabling to share saves between consoles.
 I assumed this feature was inherited from a [previous competitor]({{< ref "dreamcast#interactive-memory-card" >}}).
-Days after publishing this article, I tried to send a link of it to Seamus Blackley, the co-creator of this console, who quickly replied me with very interesting comments.
+Days after publishing this article, I sent it to Seamus Blackley, the co-creator of this console, who quickly replied to me with very interesting comments.
 Regarding the Dreamcast similarities, he told me:

 > The relationship to Dreamcast is just historical bias.
 That was accidental.
 >